harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How often does Harness upgrade the kubectl binary version within the delegate?

-We don’t have an exact period for when these upgrades occur, but we maintain a list of [Supported platforms and technologies](/docs/get-started/supported-platforms-and-technologies/).
-You can customize the kubectl binary version using ```INIT_SCRIPT```.
+We don't have an exact period for when these upgrades occur, but we maintain a list of [Supported platforms and technologies](/docs/platform/platform-whats-supported).
+You can customize the kubectl binary version using `INIT_SCRIPT`.

 ### Can we add a Custom Selector in the Harness Delegate chart for legacy delegates?